Zach Dockar-Clay

-He previously played for the Canterbury-Bankstown Bulldogs in the NRL.
+He previously played for the Canterbury-Bankstown Bulldogs and the Sydney Roosters in the National Rugby League (NRL).
 He also played for Hull Kingston Rovers in the RFL Championship and Super League Qualifiers.

 Early life

 Born in New Plymouth, New Zealand, Dockar-Clay is of Māori descent (from the Ngāti Porou and Te Āti Awa iwi).
 He is the great-grandson of Great Britain and England rugby league representative Alec Dockar.

 He played his junior rugby league for the Bell Block Marist Dragons.

 Playing career

 Parramatta Eels

 Dockar-Clay played 78 games for the Parramatta Eels in the National Youth Competition from 2012 to 2015, scoring 34 tries, kicking 40 goals and 1 field goal.
 Dockar-Clay represented the Junior Kiwis on three occasions between 2013 and 2015, captaining the team in 2015.
 In June 2015, he signed a contract with the Penrith Panthers starting in 2016.

 Penrith Panthers

 In February 2016, Dockar-Clay was selected as a member of the Panthers' squad for the 2016 Auckland Nines pre-season tournament.
 He captained Penrith's New South Wales Cup team throughout 2016.
 On 15 October 2016, Dockar-Clay represented the New Zealand Māori against the New Zealand Residents.
 In February 2017, Dockar-Clay was selected to play in the 2017 Auckland Nines.
 In March 2017, he signed with Hull Kingston Rovers until the end of 2018, effective immediately.